Happymic/EEERover2024/doc/brief.md

 ### Demo Environment
 The demo environment has a smooth floor with some uncrossable obstacles.
-Aliens will be distributed across the environment, spaced at least 500mm apart.
+Lizards will be distributed across the environment, spaced at least 500mm apart.
-Some aliens are very sensitive and they won't communicate if a heavy rover is nearby.
+Some lizards are very sensitive and they won't communicate if a heavy rover is nearby.
 The arena is fitted with sensors in one area to check the weight of your rover.